Meet Our Team

-Hillary Anderson, LCSW, LCAS, is Project CARA’s lead substance use counselor and has specialized in perinatal substance use disorders since 2010.
+Hillary Anderson, LCSW, LCAS, is Project CARA’s co-lead substance use counselor and has specialized in perinatal substance use disorders since 2010.
 Before receiving her master’s degree in social work, she served in the Peace Corps for three years in Senegal.
 Hillary understands how trauma, mental health, and personal empowerment influence addiction.
 Hillary helps Project CARA patients better understand the disease of addiction, develop relapse prevention skills, and heal from trauma using a variety of approaches including cognitive behavioral strategies, acceptance and mindfulness skills, trauma resiliency techniques, and EMDR.
 When she is not seeing patients, she enjoys spending time with loved ones, baking, practicing yoga and meditation, hiking, camping, and other outdoor activities.

 Anna Gerhardt, RN, MSW, is Project CARA’s lead nurse.
 She has worked in women’s health in a variety of capacities for over 10 years providing support for pregnant and laboring moms and postpartum families.
 Anna has a master’s degree in social work and understands the impact of trauma on addiction, parenting, and overall health.
 She is passionate about helping women achieve their goals for self-care, healthy relationships, and being an awesome parent.
 A parent herself, Anna knows it is a tough job with plenty of opportunities to make (and learn from) mistakes, but it is the best job she’s ever had.